-Helen Luetto has over 30 years’ experience practicing in state and federal trial and appellate courts in California.
+Helen Luetto has over 35 years of experience practicing in state and federal trial and appellate courts in California.
 She has extensive experience in life sciences, talc litigation, product liability, toxic torts (including asbestos, mold and related exposure claims) and environmental litigation.
 She also has significant experience in defending insurance bad faith cases, involving both first-party and third-party claims.

 Helen has successfully appeared for clients in nearly 50 jury and court trials, spending more than 350 days in trial.
 She has obtained defense verdicts and dismissals and favorably resolved numerous matters prior to trial by way of motions for summary judgment, binding arbitration and mediation.
 The majority of her experience centers around actions involving claims for punitive damages, statutory penalties and attorney’s fees.